systemd/mkosi/mkosi/resources/mkosi.md

 * Any default paths (depending on the option) are configured if the corresponding path exists.

-If a setting is specified multiple times across the different sources of configuration, the first assignment that is found is used.
-For example, a setting specified on the command line will always take precedence over the same setting configured in a config file.
-To override settings in a dropin file, make sure your dropin file is alphanumerically ordered before the config file that you're trying to override.

-Settings that take a list of values are merged by prepending each value to the previously configured values.
-If a value of a list setting is prefixed with `!`, if any later assignment of that setting tries to add the same value, that value is ignored.
-Values prefixed with `!` can be globs to ignore more than one value.
+Settings that take a list of values are merged by appending the new values to the previously configured values.
+If a list setting is set to the empty list, all previously assigned values are cleared.

 To conditionally include configuration files, the `[Match]` section can be used.
 Matches can use a pipe symbol ("|") after the equals sign ("…=|…"), which causes the match to become a triggering match.
 The config file will be included if the logical AND of all non-triggering matches and the logical OR of all triggering matches is satisfied.
 To negate the result of a match, prefix the argument with an exclamation mark.
 If an argument is prefixed with the pipe symbol and an exclamation mark, the pipe symbol must be passed first, and the exclamation second.

+Note that `[Match]` settings match against the current values of specific settings, and do not take into account changes made to the setting in configuration files that have not been parsed yet.
+Also note that matching against a setting and then changing its value afterwards in a different config file may lead to unexpected results.

 Command line options that take no argument are shown without "=" in their long version.
 In the config files, they should be specified with a boolean argument: either "1", "yes", or "true" to enable, or "0", "no", "false" to disable.

 ### [Match] Section.